diofeher/task_management/README.md

 - Custom CSS, no libraries
 - Usage of ESLint for linting
 - Containerization with Docker and Docker compose

+TODO:
+- Alembi for Database migrations
+- mypy for static type checking

 # Installation